mkykode/mka-remove-wp-emoji/README.md

-# Remove all that extramouse emoji and css code in Wordpress.
+# Remove all that extraneous emoji and css code in Wordpress.

 Removes all the extraneous css and emojis from Wordpress.